Frequently Asked Questions

 As You Are uses an evidence-based approach, which is common practice, but our process differs by connecting families with physicians that have additional training and expertise in diagnosing autism spectrum disorders and by using exclusively virtual appointments to make the experience faster and more accessible to everyone (in the states the As You Are services are currently active).

 Evaluations were traditionally always conducted in person.
 However, due to the effects of the pandemic, experts in the autism field had to adapt and developed methods to conduct diagnostic appointments using telehealth.
 Our physicians are trained to implement these evidence-based assessment methods.
 Our evaluation process is complete in three individual virtual video appointments, including a clinical interview, standardized behavioral observation and results visit.
+Depending on the needs of the child, additional appointments may be required.

 Through As You Are, children can receive a diagnosis in under one month, enabling you to work with your child to build the foundational skills that will help them flourish.
 Typically we can complete full evaluations within 4 weeks from the time of intake.